Child Pornography Lawyer Tucson

 Advances in technology have opened up new and expanded platforms for communication, relationships, and business.
 This has created new opportunities for people intent on abusing these platforms.
 Computers, smart phones, and the internet are closely monitored for incidents of soliciting minors for sexual purposes and possession of child pornography.
 Building an effective defense against these allegations requires an understanding of the technology involved, the applicable case law and the criminal codes by an experienced Tucson child pornography lawyer.

-Nesci & St. Louis is at the forefront of defending child pornography and computer and cybercrimes.
+Nesci & St. Louis is at the forefront of defending child pornography and computer and cybercrimes in Arizona.
 Our attorneys possess nearly 40 years of combined experience defending against serious criminal charges, including computer crimes in state and federal courts.
 We stay up to date on the newest cases involving cyber and computer crimes.
 Tech-savvy and with a team of experts at our disposal, we will protect your rights from any overzealous investigators or improper practices employed by federal or state law enforcement agencies.